-This report contains information for calendar years 2019, 2020, and 2021 and has been prepared by the Department of Public Safety using data supplied by a variety of sources including the College's Department of Public Safety, and local Law Enforcement.
+This report contains information for calendar years 2020, 2021, and 2022 and has been prepared by the Department of Public Safety using data supplied by various sources, including the College's Department of Public Safety, and local Law Enforcement.

 The purpose of the Annual Security Report is to provide our campus community with information needed to make informed decisions about personal safety.
 Campus geography crime statistics are provided along with related policies, procedures, resources, and programs of the College.